-All AYF program participants are firmly expected to arrive in Freiburg on Thursday, September 1, 2016, which for most participants will mean departing from the U.S. to Frankfurt or Zurich on August 31, 2016.
-The first orientation event will be held on Monday evening, September 1.
-Additional details concerning the orientation schedule will be posted online (www.ayf.unifreiburg.de) in the section for "Incoming Students."
+All AYF program participants are firmly expected to arrive in Freiburg on Saturday, September 1, 2018, which for most participants will mean departing from the U.S. to Frankfurt or Zurich on August 31, 2018.
+The first orientation event will be held on Saturday evening, September 1.
+Additional details concerning arrival and the orientation schedule will be made available via email.

-You should book your flight home for a date no earlier than two weeks after the end of the Sommersemester, i.e., August 11, 2017, to allow time to finish your academic work.
+You should book your flight home for a date no earlier than two weeks after the end of the Sommersemester, i.e., August 10, 2019, to allow time to finish your academic work.